ReganRyanNZ/songbase/README.md

 A few people have reached out about making a similar project, but using the data from songbase.
 This is great!
 May we all find ways to help one another serve our God and His people.
 My best recommendation here is to use songbase's api, either directly from the client or at least regularly syncing to your db.
 Here are the endpoints:

-- `https://songbase.life/api/v1/app_data` grabs all the data for songs and songbooks, this might be good for a giant refresh.
+- `https://songbase.life/api/v2/app_data` grabs all the data for songs and songbooks, this might be good for a giant refresh.
-  ​- `https://songbase.life/api/v1/languages` gets a list of all the languages in the db.
+  ​- `https://songbase.life/api/v2/languages` gets a list of all the languages in the db.
-- `https://songbase.life/api/v1/app_data?language=english` grabs all the data only for english songs (and so on for each language)​.
+- `https://songbase.life/api/v2/app_data?language=english` grabs all the data only for english songs (and so on for each language)​.
 If you get the languages first, and then fetch each language at the same time, you can download everything much faster, and have some songs loading before everything has finished.
-- ​`https://songbase.life/api/v1/app_data?updated_at=1655130159689` gets a list of data--but only what has changed after the `updated_at` timestamp.
+- ​`https://songbase.life/api/v2/app_data?updated_at=1655130159689` gets a list of data--but only what has changed after the `updated_at` timestamp.
 Songbase sends this with `updated_at` being the result of `new Date().getTime()` (in JS) to only get new data, instead of redownloading the entire db every time you load the site.
 This is pretty important if the client is fetching the API, since the full download will be several mb in size.

-If you are interested in the api for creating your own software, I would recommend checking out `app/assets/javascripts/components/SongDisplay.jsx` to see how the raw song data is converted to html (and transposing is also there).
+If you are interested in the api for creating your own software, I would recommend checking out `app/assets/javascripts/components/SongDisplay.jsx` to see how the raw song data is converted to html (chord transposing is also there).

 ## react-rails